bikram82/TomasStraum-SQL-Powershell/README.md

 # TomasStraumSQL
-Scripts to make life easier for a DBA
+Scripts to make life easier for a DBA / SysAdmin